Types of Physical Therapy Treatments

 1. Manual Therapy

-Perhaps the most convenient tool at a physical therapist's disposal?
+Perhaps the most convenient tool at a physical therapist’s disposal?
 His/her own hands.
-This technique comprises a number of different methods, including massage, mobilization, manipulation and strengthening exercises.
+This technique comprises a number of different methods, including massage, mobilization, manipulation, and strengthening exercises.
+Manual therapy is so effective, in fact, that it’s considered by many to be a foundational part of any physical therapy treatment plan.

-2. Exercise
+2. Therapeutic Exercise

-One oft-overlooked form of physical therapy which tops the rest in terms of injury prevention?
+One oft-overlooked form of physical therapy that tops the rest in terms of injury prevention?
 Exercise.
-Whether introduced as an alternative to today's sedentary, desk-based lifestyles or as a strengthening tool in response to a specific injury, exercise is used to target weak muscles, address muscular imbalances, and keep aches and pains at bay.
+Whether introduced as an alternative to today’s sedentary, desk-based lifestyles or as a strengthening tool in response to a specific injury, exercise is used to target weak muscles, address muscular imbalances, and keep aches and pains at bay.
+One popular form of exercise used by physical therapists to treat disease and promote health?
+Water exercise, AKA hydrotherapy.

-3. Hot and Cold Therapy
+3. Heat and Cold Therapy

 While the layperson may struggle to understand how best to use hot and cold therapies, physical therapists have the training and knowledge to use both.
 Typically, ice is used to reduce inflammation and swelling in acute soft tissue injuries because of its ability to constrict blood vessels.